All Episodes

 And I wonder what thoughts you have about that.

-Uh you know, uh FDR would round them up.
+You know, FDR would round them up.

-You know, or or what?
+You know, or what?

-I mean it could potentially be a problem.
+I mean, it could potentially be a problem.

 Why do you say that?

-Uh, we mustn't jump to conclusions.
+Yeah, we mustn't jump to conclusions.

 Yeah, all of that is just coincidence.

-Well, uh, uh it's it's it's not it's not just coincidence.
+Well, no, it's not just coincidence.

-No, it it it it means quite a lot.
+No, it means quite a lot.

 We just can't jump to the conclusion of what it means.

-We we have to take our time getting there and find out how we can blame ourselves for all of that having happened.
+We have to take our time getting there and find out how we can blame ourselves for all of that having happened.

-And that's that's what's taking place now.
+And that's what's taking place now.

 Well, it's great to be back, folks.

-Uh Another exciting excursion into broadcast excellence is now in the can, and it went by just like that.
+Another exciting excursion into broadcast excellence is now in the can, and it went by just like that.

-Uh fastest three hours in media.
+The fastest three hours in media.

 Whatever happens between now and then, you can count on this being the place to find out what it is and what to think about it.